clux/irc-stream/README.md

 irc-stream will relay any combination of the following:

-- channel messages addressed to the desired client name (default on)
+- channel messages addressed to the client (default on)
 - pms (default off)

 These messages are available as a readable stream, and can thus be piped into a writable stream.